General First Aid for All Seizure Types

 - Reassure the person that they are safe.

 - Once they are alert and able to communicate, tell them what happened in very simple terms.

-- Offer to stay with the person until they are ready to go back to normal activity or call someone to stay with them.
+- Offer to stay with them until they are ready to go back to normal activity.
+Or call someone else who can stay with them.